aryantrynacode/REGRESUME/README.md

 # REGRESUMEextract
-A resume skills and info extractor
+A simple resume skills and info extractor